Evernerd/Evernode-Standards/evs-template.md

 <!--
   This section is optional.

-  The motivation section should include a description of any nontrivial problems the ES solves.
+  The motivation section should include a description of any nontrivial problems the EVS solves.
 It should not describe how it solves those problems, unless it is not immediately obvious.
-It should not describe why the ES should be made into a standard, unless it is not immediately obvious.
+It should not describe why the EVS should be made into a standard, unless it is not immediately obvious.

   With a few exceptions, external links are not necessary in this section.
-If you feel that a particular resource would demonstrate a compelling case for the ES, then save it as a printer-friendly PDF, put it in the folder with this ES, and link to that copy.
+If you feel that a particular resource would demonstrate a compelling case for the EVS, then save it as a printer-friendly PDF, put it in the folder with this EVS, and link to that copy.

   TODO: Remove this comment before submitting
 -->